 In late 2000s I co-founded a startup around the Voicee app that enabled asynchronous voice communication and collaboration.
 Didn’t achieve success, other than learning some more lessons and having fun.
 By now, big players like Apple and WhatsApp have added such functionality directly into their products.

-Update 2: I founded Enkitec Europe and teamed up with Enkitec in US to be part of the world’s most successful Exadata team.
-I built Enkitec group’s business in EMEA region.
+In early 2010s I founded a consulting company Enkitec Europe and teamed up with Enkitec in US to be part of the world’s most successful Oracle Exadata team.
+I built Enkitec Group’s business in EMEA region.

-Update 3: Enkitec got acquired by Accenture and I became a director of research & development in Accenture Enkitec Group.
+Later Enkitec group got acquired by Accenture and I became a director of R&D in Accenture Enkitec Group.

-Update 4: I am a co-founder and the Chief Evangelist of Gluent, a data virtualization company connecting the traditional enterprise world with the brave new world of modern cloud based computation.
+And now I am a co-founder and technical advisor of Gluent, a data virtualization company that’s breaking down data silos and connecting the traditional enterprise world with the brave new world of modern clouds.